joshualsz/NTU-SC1015-Mini-Project/README.md

 # NTU-SC1015-Mini-Project
 ### About
-SC1015 mini project - FSCD Team 4
+This is our mini project for SC1015 - Introduction to Data Science and Artificial Intelligence